Bethia Beadman has true talent... feral and elemental.

 A cross between Cat Power, Nick Drake and Scott Walker.

-A child ballerina, Bethia read Theology and Sanskrit at Cambridge.
-Ever in search of the ecstatic and transformative, she describes her new single 'Mary' as a "hot'n'rockin' hula hoop of a tune - a drum beat, a girl, a vision in the Monastery of Timiou Stavros".
-She has sung in a choir at the Vatican, supported Pete Doherty, played Glastonbury numerous times, the Isle of Wight and the Festival of the Dark Mountain, toured to Albania and lived in Hollywood with Courtney Love while playing piano in Hole - a far cry from her childhood in an underground grotto in Bath.
+A child ballerina, ever in search of the ecstatic and transformative, Bethia read Theology and Sanskrit at Cambridge.
+She has sung in a choir at the Vatican, supported Pete Doherty, played Glastonbury numerous times, the Isle of Wight and the Festival of the Dark Mountain, toured to Albania and lived in Hollywood with Courtney Love while playing piano in Hole.

 Bethia’s video ‘Fire’, an alchemical journey by LA artist Mason Jar, won Best Music Video at Cannes Independent Film Festival (2012) and the Gold Prize Award at Alameda, San Francisco.
 For her song ‘Glow Baby Glow’, Berlin art collective nowMomentnow filmed the moment when the underground grotto where she grew up was lovingly desecrated with an axe and chainsaw.
 Rolling Stone Magazine responded: “Glow Baby Glow shines home like a lantern.”

-She has lived now for seven years in Homerton, the East London district that inspired her singalong single ‘Homerton Station’ - in a roadside bedroom with a copper cowboy bath, known as a coffin bath.
-No sooner would her velvet voice mend your night's sleep than it would break raw your heart.
+She has lived now for seven years in Homerton, in a roadside bedroom with a copper cowboy bath.
+No sooner would her velvet voice mend your night’s sleep than it would break raw your heart.